timsetsfire/timsetsfire.github.io/_posts/2018-08-31-neural-networks-from-scratch-4.markdown

 scala> yhat.forward()

+scala> mse.forward()

 scala> println(yhat.value)
-[0.07, 0.27, -5.67, -0.66, 0.52, -2.18, 1.41, -4.42, -1.44, -7.95]
+[-3.05, -1.38, -0.73, -1.41, -0.84, 0.21, 1.40, 1.58, -0.59, -2.55]

+scala> println(mse.value)
+1.91
 {% endhighlight %}

-So far so good, but we have omitted a very important part of our model so far - how to calculate derivatives?
-This is of utmost importance when we want to start training our neural networks and it will require us to create back propagation methods for all the nodes we want to include in out neural net, e.g., activation functions, cost functions, et cetera.
+So far so good, with one exception - backward propagation, or backprop for sorth.
+This is used to calculated the gradients throughout the graph which then can be used to "learn" the graph.   require us to create back propagation methods for all the nodes we want to include in out neural net, e.g., activation functions, cost functions, et cetera.

 Next post will focus on back prop!